harsha-kadekar/harsha-kadekar.github.io/now.md

 - I am reading Valmiki Ramayana from Sanskrit source.
 I do not know Sanskrit yet but hoping to learn somewhat from this journey.
 I am using these websites -  [sanskritsahitya - ramayana](https://sanskritsahitya.org/ramayanam) ,  [valmikiramayana.net](https://www.valmikiramayan.net) .

 ## Life Update
-- Its been almost 1.5 years trying to learn the "father"/"parent" role.
+- Its been almost 2 years trying to learn the "father"/"parent" role.
 - Visited Detroit to spend time with my sister.
 Also went to Chicago for small trip.
+- Visited Phoenix and Sedona

 ## Work Update
 - I continue to work for [Amazon - Amazon Web Services (AWS)](https://aws.amazon.com) as a Senior Software Development Engineer.